Introduction to Theme Theory

 The symbolic notation I propose for the expression of some concepts has very little in common with Frege’s ‘Begriffsschrift' (1884) : less rigorous but with a far wider application-sphere (the examination and generalization of ‘application-sphere’ is one of my aims.)
 I do share Frege’s ambition, expressed in the Preface to the Begriffsschrift, ‘if it is one of the tasks of philosophy to break the domination of the word over the human spirit by laying bare the misconceptions that through the use of language often almost unavoidably arise concerning the relations between concepts and by freeing thought from that which only the means of expression of ordinary language, constituted as they are, saddle it, then my ideography, further developed for these purposes, can become a useful tool for the philosopher.’
 Frege’s ideography was difficult to implement.
 I have taken care to use only symbols which are typographically ready to hand.

 Obviously, the notation I propose is exactly that, proposed and not established notation, unlike, for example, the accepted symbolic notation for logical connectives.
 In many cases, I use established symbols in a generalized sense, the established sense being regarded as a special case.
 It is necessary to distinguish the different uses of those symbols which are used (1) in an ‘established’ sense, for example 'e' used to indicate the material conditional and (2) in the generalized sense I propose, (1) being a special case of (2).
 Although it is often clear from the context, I indicate that a symbol is used in sense (1) by enclosing it in single slashes / .../ which act as a declaration indicator, making clear the interpretation of what is enclosed.
-There is no risk of confusion with their use in Semiotics to indicate an expression or a sign vehicle, as in Eco (1976).
-So, / / indicates an established usage, the material conditional whilst ' ' is the theme 'direction.' .'
+There is no risk of confusion with their use in Semiotics to indicate an expression or a sign vehicle, (Eco, 1976).
+So, / / indicates an established usage, the material conditional whilst ' ' is the {theme} 'direction.' .'
 Declaration can also be achieved by using 'Dn,' for example at the beginning of a passage, to explain that in every occurrence, a symbol has a particular sense.

 Linkages and linkage schemata